lmolina32/Hands-On-Machine-Learning-with-Scikit-Learn-Keras-and-TensorFlow---Textbook-Walkthrough-/README.md

 # Hands-On-Machine-Learning-with-Scikit-Learn-Keras-and-TensorFlow---Textbook-Walkthrough-

-Reading and following along in the textbook, Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow.
+This repo contains my personal notes, exercises and projects from working through **_Hands-on Machine Learning with Scikit-Learn, Kerass and TensorFlow_** by Aurelien Geron

+The goal of this repo is to:
+- Improve my understanding on core ML concepts
+- Practice implementation of models
+- Document insights and helpful tips I learn along the way